I kill people, but only on paper.

 I love to visit schools and share with students the joys of reading, writing, and research.
 I also talk about the vital importance of tenacity.

-School visits in New Hampshire
+School visits in Nashua, New Hampshire

 Picture